pgdogdev/docs/docs/features/load-balancer.md

 This strategy makes the same assumptions as [least active connections](#least-active-connections), except it makes no attempt to bin pack the cluster with workload and distributes queries evenly.

+## Handle writes

+The load balancer can split read `SELECT` queries from write queries.
+This strategy is effective 99% of the time, since `SELECT` queries that write to the database are rare and are typically used for database maintenance.

+If PgDog detects that a query is _not_ a `SELECT`, like an `INSERT` or and `UPDATE`, and it's configuration contains a primary, that query will be sent to that database exclusively.
+This allows a PgDog deployment to proxy an entire PostgreSQL cluster without configuring separate read and write endpoints.

 ## Configuration